sara-javadzadeh/FastViFi/README.md

 Next, make sure the necessary datasets are installed (see section "Download Data Files").

 To run FastViFi with the Docker image, run:
-`python run_kraken_vifi_docker.py --input-file <input file (BAM or FASTQ)> [--input-file-2 <input file 2 (for the second FASTQ file)>] --output-dir <output directory> --virus <virus> --kraken-db-path <path to where the downloaded kraken datasets> --vifi-viral-ref-dir <viral referece directory> --vifi-human-ref-dir <path to the human reference directory>`
+`python run_kraken_vifi_container.py --docker --input-file <input file (BAM or FASTQ)> [--input-file-2 <input file 2 (for the second FASTQ file)>] --output-dir <output directory> --virus <virus> --kraken-db-path <path to where the downloaded kraken datasets> --vifi-viral-ref-dir <viral referece directory> --vifi-human-ref-dir <path to the human reference directory>`

 If the input is a bam file, provide the path to the file with `--input-file` argument.
 Ignore the --input-file-2 argument.
 However, if the input is in form of a pair of FASTA/FASTQ files (for paired end reads), use the `--input-file-2` argument to provide the path to the second file and use `--skip-bwa-filter`.
 The `--skip-bwa-filter` refers to filtering reads based on alignment into the human genome in an already aligned set of reads, which is only usable when the input is a BAM file.

-Output directory should be writable by other users (i.e., the user in the Docker container). `run_kraken_vifi_docker.py` will change the access permissions if that is not the case.
+Output directory should be writable by other users (i.e., the user in the Docker container). `run_kraken_vifi_container.py` will change the access permissions if that is not the case.

 For the `--virus` argument, we currently provide datasets for all of the following: hpv, hbv, hcv or ebv.
 Note that multiple viruses can be provided to FastViFi by adding additional `--virus` arguments.